If you are a teacher looking for storytelling lesson plans, go to my lesson plans tips and ideas page.

 “What I like most of Rebecca’s story-telling sessions is that I usually feel like a child, enjoying the moment, absolutely involved by the atmosphere of the story, being part of it.
 This is like a miracle, I’m a primary English teacher but not “old” enough not to be fascinated and transported to a different reality by the storyteller.”

-Storytelling workshops for English teachers.
+Storytelling talks, workshops and courses for English teachers.

 In these workshops, we explore: